 - Sexual assault

 Consequences of Assault

-A summary conviction, or summary offence, is resolved without a jury or indictment.
+A summary conviction, or a summary offence, is resolved without a jury or an indictment.
 It’s considered a “less serious” offence and is punished according to a different set of rules and lower sentencing guidelines.

 Frequently Asked Questions About Assault Charges in Alberta

 1. What are the best defences to an assault charge?

 Every case is different and your defence will depend on the circumstances of the offence.
 However, when it comes to defending assault charges, your lawyer will typically explore three defences: self-defence, consensual fight, and accident.

 In the case of self-defence, you will have to prove that you had reasonable grounds to believe that force was being used against you and that you acted reasonably by defending yourself.

 In the case of a consensual fight, you will have to prove that the complainant consented to the force threatened or applied to them, and that the assault was not intended to cause serious bodily harm and serious bodily harm did not occur.